 The 1970s also became a turning point from another point of view.
 For the first time, the Union realized that times had changed, that it had lost relevance, but that it could take on a role in some forgotten areas of international life: democracy.
 Given the fact that reform of the Union largely was overdue, it started an immense internal and external reform process.
-The internal reform process, however, lost its force in the bureaucratic jungle of Statute changes which resulted in organizational rigidity, coming along with a loss of power and of options for action of different organs of the Union, 12 and consequently the de-politicization of its work.
+However, the internal reform process lost its force in the bureaucratic jungle of Statute changes which resulted in organizational rigidity, coming along with a loss of power and of options for action of different organs of the Union, 11 and consequently the de-politicization of its work.
 With regard to external reform, its efforts were more successful.
 They included, beside the new goal of supporting the objectives of the UN, the realignment on international organizations and their work in general.
 Thus, the IPU was able to secure a change in international status through the conclusion of an agreement on its juridical status with Switzerland which conferred on it rights and obligations similar to intergovernmental organizations, especially diplomatic privileges and immunities.
-13 Moreover, it intensified its public relations work and increasingly organized specialized conferences and meetings concerning themes of or even parallel to meetings and conferences of or together with the United Nations, its Specialized Agencies, or with regional organizations.
-This thematic concentration on specific issues was further elaborated through the revitalization of its work through peace research, an emphasis on some specific fields of concern (human rights of parliamentarians, women parliamentarians, the CSCE process, and the environment) during ordinary or regular specific Conferences, and especially its new concern for national democratization and its programme of technical assistance for Parliaments (Johnsson 1995: 108-110).
-Thus, the lacking effect of its resolutions, which had characterized its work during the first decades after World War II, partly could be off-set and was further reversed by a zealous follow-up of decisions and resolutions adopted.
-Here, one advantage of the Union constituted its ability to find broad consensus on issues which, in governmental circles, still were controversial - as happened in the difficult CSCE process.
-Consequently, the Union could regain some of its progressiveness which it had before the World Wars.
+12 Moreover, it intensified its public relations work and increasingly organized specialized conferences and meetings concerning themes of or even parallel to meetings and conferences of or together with the United Nations, its specialized agencies, or with regional organizations.
+This thematic concentration on specific issues was further elaborated through the revitalization of its work through peace research, an emphasis on some specific fields of concern (human rights of parliamentarians, women parliamentarians, the CSCE process, and the environment) during ordinary or regular specific conferences, and especially its new concern for national democratization and its programme of technical assistance for parliaments (Johnsson 1995, 108-10).
+Thus, the lacking effect of its resolutions, which had characterized its work during the first decades after the Second World War, partly could be off-set and was further reversed by a zealous follow-up of decisions and resolutions adopted.
+Here, one advantage of the Union constituted its ability to find broad consensus on issues which, in governmental circles, were still controversial-as happened in the difficult CSCE process.
+Consequently, the Union could regain some of the progressiveness that it had before the world wars.
 However, developments were slow and the Union had to accept that governmental organizations, in working with the Union, first of all had their own interests in mind.
 Thus, the IPU did not recover much of its former political influence, nor could it score an increase in its visibility or in the general knowledge about its work.
 Last but not least, its hesitation to apply for observer status at the UN General Assembly or to accept first and prudent steps to combine inner reform with external content-related visibility in the sense of constructive and future-oriented contributions to international relations can be blamed for it.
-The fact that it had more and more to live with the foundation and flourishing of other international informal inter-parliamentary organizations and networks14 and the organization of international parliamentary conferences without its participation from the 1980s onwards, was only a by-product of this.
-Goals and visions were there, but international relevance still remained reserved to others.
+The fact that increasingly it had to live with the foundation and flourishing of other international informal inter-parliamentary organizations and networks13 and the organization of international parliamentary conferences without its participation from the 1980s onwards, was only a by-product of this.
+Goals and visions were there, but international relevance still remained reserved for others.